Frank O'Hara & Marion Raycheba in China

 and only two bodies on the road.

-connection at home is about twice as fast.
+home is about twice as fast.

-The afternoon temperatures reached the mid 20s.
+The afternoon temperatures reached mid 20 Celsius,

-temperatures reach the low to mid 40s.
+summer temperatures reach the mid 40 Celsius.

 Marion gave lectures on Communications - how to